Knowmad211/Project_3_Team_1/README.md

 ## Project Overview
 We plan to use a map with filters that are including but not limited to:
-- Population density - by zipcode
+- Population density - by zip code
 - Charging stations - markers that identity each station in addition to information on those stations
 - Restaurants - Amount & relative distance to charging stations